sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Implement a log or trace mechanism in the system.
 - Previous a modification of a file, make a back up copy, just in case a sudden power off, or corruption of the data.
 - Have a method to identify the software, and version of the system (build system, build management)
-- Verify integrity and Hahs or alike for configuration files, parameters files, an such....
+- Verify integrity and Hash or crc's or alike for configuration files, parameters files, an such....
-- For robustness: check input paramenters into functions, and repor functions sucess or failure.
+- For robustness: check input parameters into functions, and repor functions sucess or failure.
 - Test functions (unit testing) with wrong, and bad data- a program should behave sensibly even if the user don't.
 - Test, test, test. (it's is not the developers skill what asures a good systems (although it helps, of course!), is the test of system the action that increases the asurance on the systems capabilities, quality and confidence). (test documentation must comply wit the ieee 829 standard)
 - CSP: Concurrent Sequence Programming (techniques)